Professor Jane Whittle

 Work, and particularly women’s work and servants

-Most recently, my Leverhulme funded project on ‘Women’s work in rural England 1500-1700: a new methodological approach’, ran from March 2015 - November 2018.
-Please see the project website at https/earlymodernwomenswork.wordpress.com/ The project team includes Dr Mark Hailwood (research fellow 2015-17), Dr Charmian Mansell (research fellow Jan-Sep 2018) and Imogene Dudley (PhD student).
-Together we are investigating women's work activities using incidental evidence from church court depositions, quarter sessions examinations and coroners' rolls from Hampshire, Wiltshire, Somerset, Devon and Cornwall, and analysing women's paid work via household accounts.
+My Leverhulme Trust project on ‘Women’s work in rural England 1500-1700: a new methodological approach’, ran from March 2015 - November 2018.
+Please see the project website at https/earlymodernwomenswork.wordpress.com/ The project team included Dr Mark Hailwood (research fellow 2015-17), Dr Charmian Mansell (research fellow Jan-Sep 2018) and Imogene Dudley (PhD student).
+Together we investigated women's work activities using incidental evidence from church court depositions, quarter sessions examinations and coroners' rolls from Hampshire, Wiltshire, Somerset, Devon and Cornwall, and analysing women's paid work via household accounts.

-- Jane Whittle and Mark Hailwood, 'The gender division of labour in early modern England' Economic History Review (in press)
+- Jane Whittle and Mark Hailwood, 'The gender division of labour in early modern England' Economic History Review, available prepublicaton on journal website 2019.

 Jane Whittle ed.
 Servants in Rural Europe c.1400-c.1900, Boydell Press 2017.